-Let’s move on to the Cons of the flu shot:
+Let’s move on to the cons of the flu shot:

-1. It can produce some pretty nasty symptoms from headaches to nausea, GI distress, muscle aches, hives and asthma to name a few.
+1. It can produce some pretty nasty symptoms from headaches to nausea, GI distress, muscle aches, hives, and asthma to name a few.

 2. It doesn’t always protect you from getting sick.
 Huh?
-Since there are so many die, and we cannot predict which ones will go around, there is no guarantee they’ll get the right strain and you’ll actually be protected.
+Since there are so many who die, and we cannot predict which ones will go around, there is no guarantee they’ll get the right strain and you’ll actually be protected.

-3. It contains some “extra ingredients” many of which are toxic to the body.
+3. It contains some “extra ingredients,” many of which are toxic to the body.

-As a two time mercury poisoning sufferer, this is of particular concern.
+As a two-time mercury poisoning sufferer, this is of particular concern.
 It’s used as a preservative in the flu shot.
 Mercury burdens the liver, leads to GI distress, is linked to candida overgrowth (which I see a TON of in my practice) AND is linked to thyroid imbalance.